-In addition to the other requirements of the M.A.E.L. degree, candidates for the concentration in Youth Ministry must complete the following courses:
+The candidate for the M.A.E.L. with a concentration in Youth Ministry must complete all requirements for the M.A.E.L. including these specific elective courses:

 School of Christian Leadership Course # Hours Youth Ministry Leadership E2727 3 Foundations and Practices of Youth Ministry E2712 3 Contemporary Trends and Critical Issues in Youth Ministry E2728 3 Contextual Youth Ministry E2709 3 12